sannedonker/Mr-Potatohead/README.md

 # Mr-Potatohead
-This app lets you add and remove body parts of Toy Storys' Mr Potato
+This app lets you add and remove body parts of Toy Storys' Mr Potatohead.